pagsmile/pagsmile.github.io/en/api/DriectCreditdo.md

 ```

-   3. According to the array, splicing according to the key value pair, and using the '&' link, get the key key in the merchant background in the last stitching of the string.
+   3. According to the array, splicing according to the key value pair, and using the '&' link, get the key  in the merchant background in the last stitching of the string.

 ```
           App_id=2017051914172236111&customer={"username":"APRO","buyer_ip":"127.0.0.1","browser":"safari","email":"kongdexin@xcloudgame.com","cpf_no":"50284414727" , "out_uid": "out_uid", "phone": "11941523675"}&merchant_no=102320170519&payment={"out_order_no":"test-003630","order_amount":2000,"currency":"BRL","subject": "test-subject","content":"test-content","paymentMethodId":"visa","installments":3,"token":"65800b24cb695abc9e1fca12a65d7106","notify_url":"https://www.pagsmile.com "}&sign_type=md5&key=MD5Key

 ```

-   4. Finally, encrypt the string with md5 to get the final sign.
+   4. Finally, encrypt the string with md5 to get the final signature.

  ```
       67073edadf3c554d0bf17555b0cd9e62